 Civil society in Honduras has its roots in church groups and grassroots organizations (labor and peasant-based) that were established in the 1950s, but did not begin to flourish until the 1980s and 1990s when the concept of civil society in Honduras became part of popular social discourse.

-In 2009, Honduras experienced a political crisis that began over a dispute over plans to amend the Constitution of Honduras, which culminated in the forcible removal and exile of Honduran President Manuel Zelaya by the Honduran military.
-In November 2009, Presidential elections were held, and Porfirio Lobo was sworn in on January 27, 2010.
+In 2009, Honduras experienced a political crisis that sprang from a dispute over plans to amend the Constitution of Honduras, which culminated in the forcible removal and exile of Honduran President Manuel Zelaya by the Honduran military.
+In November 2009, presidential elections were held, and Porfirio Lobo was sworn in on January 27, 2010.
+Honduras has remained deeply divided following the 2009/2010 crisis and sharp divisions have continued under Mr. Juan Orlando Hernández, who was sworn in as pesident in January 2014.

-Honduras remains deeply divided following the crisis of 2009/2010.
-The Government of President Lobo faces significant opposition from a portion of civil society.
-The Lobos government believes some opposition groups are being funded by foreign elements hostile to the Lobo administration.
-As a result, like in many countries in the region and around the world, the Government has promoted NGO, anti-terror, and financial legislation that would restrict the legal space for civil society.
-Aside from these legislative challenges, CSOs have alleged before the Inter-American Commission on Human Rights and other international bodies that the Government routinely violates their human rights, including the right to peaceful assembly.
+During Porfirio Lobo's tenure as president, the government faced significant opposition from a segment of civil society.
+The Lobo government believed some opposition groups were being funded by foreign elements hostile to the Lobo administration.
+As a result, the government promoted legislation that would restrict the legal space for civil society.
+CSOs alleged before the Inter-American Commission on Human Rights and other international bodies that the Government routinely violates their human rights, including the right to peaceful assembly.

-In 2011, Honduras approved the Special Law for Non-Governmental Development Organizations (NGODs) by Legislative Decree No. 32-2011 of June 27, 2011.
-This law was discussed with leading national NGOD networks, especially with the Federation of Private Organizations of Honduras (FOPRIDEH).
-This law conforms well to international standards related to freedom of association and exercise of rights by civil organizations.
-On June 4, 2013, Executive Accord 65-2013 was published in the official journal “La Gaceta”, which contains the Regulations of the Law on Non-Governmental Development Organizations.
+That said, in 2011, Honduras approved the Special Law for Non-Governmental Development Organizations (NGO-Ds) by Legislative Decree No. 32-2011 of June 27, 2011.
+This law was discussed with leading national NGO-D networks, especially with the Federation of Private Organizations of Honduras (FOPRIDEH).
+This law conforms closely to international standards related to freedom of association and exercise of rights by civil organizations.
+On June 4, 2013, Executive Accord 65-2013 was published in the official journal “La Gaceta” and contains the Regulations of the Law on Non-Governmental Development Organizations.

 |Organizational Forms||Foundations and Associations|